A Handbook for High School Students Enrolled in USI's College Achievement Program (CAP)

 USI courses available through CAP are listed here; courses vary by school.
 The number of credit hours is noted in parentheses, and if the course is included in the Indiana Core Transfer Library, the CTL name is listed.
 Tuition for Dual Credit Priority Liberal Arts and Technical Education courses is $25 per credit hour as authorized by the Indiana Commission for Higher Education and Indiana Department of Education.
 All other CAP courses are $80 per credit hour.
 The total cost of each course is listed (# of credit hours x price per credit hour).
 Click the USI course title for the full description and the USI general education/Core status.

-The following information outlines the procedures to be followed by the University of Southern Indiana's College Achievement Program (CAP) when offering dual credit foreign language courses.
-This agreement allows USI bound students the opportunity to earn 12 credit hours toward college graduation, which includes 6 credit hours that apply to a language major or minor at USI.
-Students attending other institutions can earn 6 hours of foreign language credit.
-USI bound students earn departmental credit for 101 and 102 after successful completion (A or B) of the 203 level course.
-USI bound students are issued departmental credit that non-CAP students may receive after successfully completing a departmental placement test.
+The following information outlines the procedures to be followed by the University of Southern Indiana's College Achievement Program (CAP) when offering dual credit world language courses.
+This agreement allows USI-bound students the opportunity to earn 12 credit hours toward college graduation, which includes 6 credit hours that apply to a language major or minor at USI.
+These students earn departmental credit for 101 and 102 after successful completion (A or B) of the 203 level course.
+Students who plan to attend other colleges/universities can earn 6 hours of transferable USI world language credit.

 Departmental credits, while honored by USI for students involved in CAP, may not be honored by other institutions.
 For a more detailed chart of the world language process, click here.